mvict/acentuar/README.md

   * 'solo' or 'sólo', 'esta' or 'ésta'
 * replace WORDS_BAG with data out nltk corpus or scrapped out the internet
 * convert into package
+* chose how many times you want to practice with -learn

 ##### about using Hunspell dictionaries